 Marketing · Sales · Customer Support · Customer Success — connected as one system, not four silos.

 Your customers don't see your departments.
-Neither should your AI.
+Your AI shouldn't add more walls.

 ATTRACTMarketing